 Course Lead for Working with infants and the early years: a psychoanalytic approach

 Child and Adolescent Psychotherapist working in CYAF at the Tavistock Centre.
 She is also a clinical supervisor for the Child Psychotherapy clinical training.

 She is Course Lead for M9 ‘Working with Infants and the early years: a psychoanalytic observational approach’.

 Kathryn has many years’ experience of assessing parent infant relationships for the family courts and has previously jointly developed and managed a parent infant psychotherapy service.
 Previously Kathryn trained as a Social Worker and worked for many years in Community Mental Health Services.

 This internationally renowned course is an NHS training that will allow you to qualify as a child and adolescent psychotherapist with eligibility...Find out more

 This innovative course will equip people to work therapeutically with children, young people and families.
 It is also accredited by the The British...Find out more

 Short Perinatal CPD courses

-Our training programme has at its core a desire to ensure that women meet professionals across the care pathway who have the skills, competencies...
+Our training programme has at its core a desire to ensure that women meet professionals across the whole perinatal mental health care pathway who...